Billaferd/QuantumNexus/Rules.md

  * Cards: These are the heart of the game, representing units, leaders, assets, events, upgrades, terrain, and missions.
 Each card has unique abilities and characteristics that contribute to your overall strategy.
  * Mission Card Area: This designated area is where you place your mission cards face-up at the beginning of the game.
  * Deck: This is where you keep your shuffled deck of cards, drawing from it during your turn.
- * Discard Pile: When cards are destroyed or used, they are placed face-up in this pile.
+ * Discard Area: When cards are destroyed or used, they are placed face-up in this area.
  * Loadout Area: This area is specifically for Asset cards, which have persistent effects throughout the game.
  * Battlefield: This is the main playing area where units are deployed and battles take place.
 The battlefield is divided into quadrants, each with its strategic significance.